alecritson/Slugged/README.md

+# Craft 3

+If you're looking for a Craft 3 version, this has been ported over by https://github.com/madmadmad/slugger, so be sure to use that instead.

 # Slugged
 Slugged is a Craft plugin that hashes the Id of an entry when it is saved and replaces the slug